blacklightpy/vaultofknowledge/Salfi Jihadism.md

 		- Calls for tolerance and applying Islamic law
 		- De-emphasizes sectarianism
 		- Cooperates with a wide range of political and military factions
-		- Thinks IS is a neo-Kharijite deviation from salafism (remember, Salafism is just)
+		- Thinks IS is a neo-Kharijite deviation from salafism (remember, Salafism is just the belief that all should follow the Quran, people do it quietly, as Islamists, or as extremists, jihadists)
 - Boko Haram
 - Al-Shabaab